vanelsberg/NightscoutServer-Docker/README.md

 #### Data

-Data is stored at a external Docker volume were the actual data is local on the host running docker Create the volumen with create_data_volume.sh:
+Data is stored using a external Docker volume where the actual data is local on the host running Docker Create the volumen with create_data_volume.sh:

         docker volume create --driver local \